 Cystectomy is primarily associated with the treatment of bladder cancer.
 However, it can also be an effective treatment for certain gynecologic cancers, including those affecting the uterus or ovaries, when they are closely related to or affecting the bladder area.
 The decision to undergo cystectomy for these cancers depends on numerous factors, including the stage of cancer, its spread, and the overall health condition of the patient.

 The evolution of surgical technology has introduced robotic-assisted cystectomy as an alternative to traditional open surgery.
 Robotic surgery offers several advantages, including smaller incisions, reduced blood loss, quicker recovery times, and often, reduced pain post-surgery.
-Despite these benefits, the choice between robotic-assisted and traditional cystectomy depends on the patient's specific circumstances, the extent of cancer, and the surgeon's expertise.
+Despite these benefits, the choice between robotic-assisted and traditional cystectomy depends on the patient's specific circumstances, the extent of the cancer, and the surgeon's expertise.

 With advancements in medical science, cystectomy has become a beacon of hope for many battling bladder and specific gynecologic cancers.
 Understanding the types of cystectomy, the conditions it treats, and the technological advancements in performing these surgeries can help patients and their loved ones make informed decisions about their healthcare paths.
 As always, discussions with a healthcare provider can offer personalized insights tailored to an individual's unique medical situation.